zfs-old-crap/linkytime/docs/DeveloperGuide.md

 * 3c.
 The user does not follow the format of the command.
   * 3c1.
 LinkyTime shows an error message stating the correct format of the command.

     Use case resumes at step 2.

+* 3d.
+The edited meeting is a duplicate of an existing meeting in the meeting list.
+  * 3d1.
+LinkyTime shows an error message stating that this meeting already exists.

+    Use case resumes at step 2.